fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 tags:
 - Finance
 - FSharp
+- Modelling
+- Beginner
 ---

-# Financial Fundamental modelling in F# - Part 1
+# Financial modelling in F# - Part 1 (Interest Rates)

 I work developing a financial application that is used by financial institutions such as hedge funds and investment banks.
 One common assignment is to model financial contracts, and calculate many analytics upon them, such as pricing valuation or risk measures.
 The application is developed in C#.
 However, I´ve found that F# is a great language to model financial applications, and I use it almost daily to test the application or when creating a new model.